asset-pipe/asset-pipe-sink-gcs/README.md

 Events:

  - `file saved` - When a file have been sucessfully persisted.
+Emits with: `id` and `file`.
  - `file not saved` -  When a file could not be persisted.
+Emits with: `error`.
  - `error` -  When an error occured during persistence.
+Emits with: `error`.

 ### reader(file)